DevJuggernaut/drone-vs-bird-detection/README.md

 pip install torch torchvision opencv-python matplotlib scikit-learn kagglehub
 ```

+3. Download the model from the Google Drive link above

-3. Run the Jupyter notebook to see the full project:
+4. Run the Jupyter notebook to see the full project:
 ```
 jupyter notebook drone_vs_bird_detection.ipynb
 ```

-4. To use the trained model for inference:
+5. To use the trained model for inference:

 ```python
 import torch